Best Oaxaca Street Food: Know What To Eat & Where

 Mole in Oaxaca

-It’s a traditional Day of the Dead food and something eaten for special occasions like Christmas.
+It’s a traditional Day of the Dead food and something also eaten for special occasions like Christmas.
 (Read next: Day of the Dead Recipes.)

-Mole is both a marinade and a sauce, and there are seven distinct types with differing combinations of chiles, nuts, spices, fruits, and other ingredients.
 The most popular type is mole negro (black mole), which derives its color from chocolate.
 However, moles are so deliciously complex and varied, you should definitely try some other types as well.

 One such option, mole amarillo (yellow mole), is commonly served in street-food form.
-While in Oaxaca, be on the lookout for empanada vendors offering empanadas de mole amarillo.
+While in Oaxaca, be on the lookout for empanada street vendors offering empanadas de mole amarillo.

 A mouthwatering Oaxacan specialty, mole negro